 Backslant—type slanted to the left.

 Condensed—type that takes up less horizontal space than its regular counterpart.
-Condensed type is designed to keep stroke widths in proportion, whereas artificialy compressing the type causes the vertical strokes to become thinner, losing much of the character and grace of the original design.
+Condensed type is designed to keep stroke widths in proportion, whereas artificially compressing the type causes the vertical strokes to become thinner, losing much of the character and grace of the original design.

 Extended—type that takes up more horizontal space than its regular counterpart.
-Extended type is designed to keep stroke widths in proportion, whereas artificialy stretching the type causes the vertical strokes to become thicker, losing much of the character and grace of the original design.
+Extended type is designed to keep stroke widths in proportion, whereas artificially stretching the type causes the vertical strokes to become thicker, losing much of the character and grace of the original design.

 Display—type meant for large sizes, typically with finer details.